-Mr. Calvert discussed street designations and shared some of the street design updates to the 2016 plan.
+Mr. Calvert discussed street designations and shared some of the street design updates to the 2016 plan (see attached PowerPoint Presentation slides 25-27).
 He stated that on-street parking and signage is regulated by the Municipal Code, and that off-street parking is regulated by the Community Development Code.
 Mr. Calvert explained that generally 24 foot wide streets are only used for steep streets.
 ODOT has the authority over speed limits.